Frenuloplasty of penis

 Circumcision used to be a commonly practiced operation and on many occasions was performed with excellent results.

 Surgical treatment of a short penile frenulum by dividing the skin across and re‑stitching it in a lengthwise fashion.

 Details of the procedure

-1. I usually carry out the procedure under a local anaesthetic.
+1. Dr Khan usually carries out the procedure under a local anaesthetic.

 2. Local anaesthetic nerve blocks also provide post-operative pain relief

-3. I divide the frenulum across and re-stitch it in lengthwise fashion, which results in lengthening the frenulum.
+3. He divides the frenulum across and re-stitch it in lengthwise fashion, which results in lengthening the frenulum.

-4. I use dissolvable stitches throughout which usually disappear within two to three weeks.
+4. He uses dissolvable stitches throughout which usually disappear within two to three weeks.

-5. I apply and seal the wound with glue which sloughs off within 10 days.
+5. He applies and seal the wound with glue which sloughs off within 10 days.